LiveRamp/cascading_ext/README.md

 <b>CascadingUtil</b>

 [CascadingUtil](https://github.com/LiveRamp/cascading_ext/blob/master/src/java/com/liveramp/cascading_ext/CascadingUtil.java) is a utility class which makes it easy to add default properties and strategies to all jobs which are run in a codebase, and which adds some useful logging and debugging information.
-For a simple example of how to use this class, see com.liveramp.cascading_ext.example.SimpleFlowExample:
+For a simple example of how to use this class, see [SimpleFlowExample](https://github.com/LiveRamp/cascading_ext/blob/master/src/java/com/liveramp/cascading_ext/example/SimpleFlowExample.java):

 ```java
 CascadingUtil.get().getFlowConnector().connect("Example flow", sources, sink, pipe).complete();